Table of Contents

 Sure, on-premise and SaaS are two different beasts.
 Yet, the fundamental objectives of SAM and SaaS management are the same: to reduce costs and mitigate risk.

 That said, the way to go about managing SaaS is quite different from managing on-premise software.
 Why?
 For starters, consider the sheer volume of SaaS out there.
-There are over 20,000 commercially licensable SaaS applications, and our annual SaaS Management Index found that the average organization has 291.
+There are over 20,000 commercially licensable SaaS applications, and our annual SaaS Management Index found that the average organization has 269.
 More applications means there’s more to manage.

 What’s more, SaaS – unlike on-prem – is often acquired throughout the organization.
-In fact, according to the report, business units now control a staggering 63% of SaaS spend.
+In fact, according to the report, business units now control a staggering 69% of SaaS spend.
 While this decentralized approach isn’t necessarily a bad thing, it often leads to unnecessary costs and risk.
 Mitigation requires proactive management.

 Clearly, there’s plenty of work to be done.

-3 Ways SaaS is Changing the Role of Software Asset Managers
+3 Ways SaaS Is Changing the Role of Software Asset Managers

 SaaS – like on-premise software – requires proactive management.
 However, there are key differences in the way this asset must be managed.
 Let’s explore three of these differences – and how they’re changing the role of software asset managers as we know it.

-1. The Starting Line is Different
+1. The Starting Line Is Different

 One thing we hear a lot from companies of all sizes is that they want to start managing SaaS to reduce costs and risk – but they’re just not sure where to start.
 As a former SAM leader, I get it.
 The starting point for producing meaningful results in SaaS management is different from on-premise software license management.